MIDS-scaling-up/v2/week03/hw/README.md

 The DIGITS container that we will use in future labs will be based off of this Caffe container.

 ## Submission
 Please submit screenshots of your trained GoogLeNet in Digits (the plot of loss vs epoch) along with the top 1 and top 5 final accuracy.
+Please submit the file name and size of the trained and downloaded model file.
 Also please submit the command line output of the docker build of the caffe container on the TX2